Health & Safety Policy — Gardeners Fulham

 Risk assessments are completed before work starts and recorded when hazards could potentially cause harm.
 Assessments consider ground conditions, access and egress, overhead services, public interaction, tool selection and weather.
 Control measures are proportionate and designed to avoid harm.
 Where relevant, assessments address the needs of vulnerable people and protected sites.
 Managers ensure that risk assessments are understood and implemented by gardeners in Fulham.

+A person wearing light green gardening gloves is using a small trowel to plant a young shrub with dark soil at its base into a wooden planter box, which is placed on a well-maintained grassy lawn.
+In front of the planter, a cluster of vibrant orange and yellow marigold flowers with green foliage adds colour to the scene.
+The lush, green grass extends into the background, with a few more plants and garden elements visible, indicating a neat and tidy outdoor garden space.
+The image suggests active gardening work typical of those seeking professional lawn care or planting services in Fulham or surrounding areas, reflecting a landscaped garden environment prepared for plant growth and outdoor enjoyment.
 Training and competence are central to safety.
 Staff receive induction training, job-specific instruction and refresher courses for tasks such as chainsaw use, pesticide application and safe lifting.
 Certificates and records are maintained.
 Where specialist skills are needed, only trained and authorised operatives will carry out the work.
 Personal protective equipment (PPE) is provided and must be used where identified by risk control measures.

 Equipment is inspected and maintained in accordance with manufacturer guidance and statutory requirements.
 Portable tools, ride-on mowers and trailers are checked before use and defects reported immediately.
 Batteries, fuel and lubricants are stored safely to minimise fire and environmental risks.
 Operators must isolate and tag out faulty equipment and follow lock-off procedures.